· 3 min read

 • Origin: Undated modern fusion of Turkish meatball and Western burger

-Take a köfte off the skewer, flatten it wide enough to meet the edges of a round bun, and you have the Köfte Burger: a Turkish seasoned-meat patty delivered in the burger's stacked frame.
-The swap is the meat.
-Where a plain burger leans on beef and salt, this leans on köfte, minced beef kneaded with grated onion, parsley, cumin and pul biber until the spice lives inside the patty rather than sitting on its surface.
-Shaped flatter and broader than a meatball so it lies properly under a bun, it succeeds only if it still eats like köfte and not like a burger that borrowed the name.
+Take a köfte off the skewer, press it wide enough to meet the edges of a round bun, and you have the köfte burger: a Turkish seasoned-meat patty delivered in the burger's stacked frame.
+The meat is the swap.
+Where a plain burger leans on beef and salt, this leans on köfte, minced beef kneaded with grated onion, parsley, cumin, and pul biber until the spice lives inside the patty rather than sitting on its surface, then shaped flatter and broader than a meatball so it lies properly under the bread.

-Each part has a way of failing and the patty carries the worst of them.
-Overwork the mix or grill it too long and you get a gray, dry puck that has surrendered the onion-and-herb lift that made it köfte at all, which is the whole reason to order this over a regular burger.
+Each part has a way of failing, and the patty carries the worst of it.
+Overwork the mix or grill it too long and you get a grey, dry puck that has surrendered the onion-and-herb lift it was made for.
 Underbind it and it crumbles through the tongs and falls out the back of the bun in pieces.
 Skip the toast and a cold cut face wicks up the grease and goes limp on the first bite, so the bread fails before the meat does.
-Pile the garnish too high and the flat patty slides out sideways under the lid.
+Pile the garnish too high and the flat patty slides out sideways from under the lid.

 The grill announces this one before it reaches the counter.
-Köfte fat dripping onto coals throws up a cumin-scented smoke that is sharper and more aromatic than plain beef, and you smell it from down the row.
-The toasted bun is warm and faintly crisp at the lip where a soft burger bun would be only soft.
-The first bite is a charred, herby give rather than a clean beef snap, the pul biber arriving as a slow dry warmth a few seconds behind the meat, the raw onion and pickle cutting sharp through the fat.
-The patty reads as Anatolian even inside an American shape.
+Köfte fat dripping onto coals throws up a cumin-scented smoke, sharper and more aromatic than plain beef, and you catch it from down the row.
+The toasted bun is warm and faintly crisp at the lip.
+The first bite is a charred, herby give rather than a clean beef snap, the pul biber arriving as a slow dry warmth a few seconds behind the meat, the raw onion and pickle cutting sharp through the fat and a thin line of juice running down to the wrist.

-How Turkish it tastes is a dial, and the kitchen sets it.
-A mix heavy with onion, parsley and pul biber reads unmistakably as köfte; a blander patty drifts toward an ordinary burger flying a different flag, and the gap between those two is the whole argument of the dish.
+How Turkish it tastes is a dial the kitchen sets.
+A mix heavy with onion, parsley, and pul biber reads unmistakably as köfte; a blander patty drifts toward an ordinary burger under a different flag.
 Cheese, grilled long peppers, or a garlic or chili sauce pull it back toward Turkish flavors.
-It is built to be eaten in the hand like any burger, fast and upright, with the spice doing the work that distinguishes it.
+It is built to be eaten in the hand like any burger, fast and upright, with the spice doing the work that sets it apart from one.

-The burger arrived in Turkey through the same late-twentieth-century channels that brought every other Western fast-food form, and somewhere in that contact the köfte patty got pressed flat and slid onto a round bun.
-No registry records the first Köfte Burger the way the Turkish Patent and Trademark Office records İnegöl's claim, and that absence is itself the truest thing about it: a documented meatball wearing an undocumented modern coat.
+The burger reached Turkey through the same late-twentieth-century channels that brought every other Western fast-food form, and somewhere in that contact the köfte patty got pressed flat and slid onto a round bun.
+The hardest date on the whole lineage belongs not to the burger but to its filling: Mustafa Efendi's 1893 bazaar shop in İnegöl, where the Turkish meatball it depends on was already being sold to order.

 Read next